-Chelsea Boos is an interdisciplinary artist, designer, community advocate and heritage-lover in Edmonton, Alberta, Canada on Treaty 6 territory.
-She is thankful to call home in amiskwaciwâskahikan (Beaver Hills House in Cree language).
+Chelsea Boos is an interdisciplinary artist, designer, community advocate and heritage-loving settler in Treaty 6 territory and Métis Nation of Alberta Region 4.
+She is grateful to be based in amiskwaciwâskahikan (Beaver Hills House in Cree language) or Edmonton, Alberta, Canada.
 Chelsea graduated from University of Alberta in 2006 as a Bachelor of Design with Honours Distinction.

-Today, she works for Arts Habitat in the role of McLuhan House Project Manager, animating the Centre for Art and Ideas and Artist Studio Residency Program.
-Recently, she worked as Community Programmer, supporting the creation of Edmonton SpaceFinder and mapping the creative space ecosystem.
-She worked three years in building an interactive database and designing Space For The Arts Map (with KOBOT).
+She has worked for Arts Habitat in the role of McLuhan House Community Programmer and Project Manager, animating the Centre for Art and Ideas and Artist Studio Residency Program.
+Previously, she supported the establishment of Edmonton SpaceFinder and undertook to map local creative spaces.
+She worked three years in collecting data and then designed the user interface with KOBOT.

 Her design work has also been published in magazines BlackFlash, Spacing, SNAPline, and Display Canadian Design.
 From 2010-14, she explored the urban landscape and documented visual culture for Vue Weekly in a column called Back Words.

-Chelsea believes in carving out safe(r) space for all artists to take risks and learn from doing.
-She curated the gallery known as Spazio Performativo in her role as Visual Art Outreach Coordinator for Mile Zero Dance in 2015-2016, as well as Edmonton’s international Park(ing) Day from 2014-2017.
-She was also the owner of a storefront known as The Drawing Room Studios and Salon, showing monthly exhibitions by emerging artists and playing host to pop-up shops, film screenings, art workshops, school tours, and discussion groups.
+Chelsea believes in holding safe(r) space for all artists to take risks and learn by doing.
+She curated the gallery known as Spazio Performativo in her role as Visual Art Outreach Coordinator at Mile Zero Dance in 2015-2016, as well as Edmonton’s Park(ing) Day from 2014-2017.

-In May 2013, Chelsea founded The Drawing Room as a social enterprise offering accessible and affordable space for artists and designers to develop their practice, engage with the public, and cultivate a supportive network.
-Before it was forced to close in 2016, Chelsea worked as Director of the gallery and co-work space for creatives in a myriad of disciplines.
+From May 2013 to May 2016, Chelsea operated The Drawing Room as a social enterprise offering accessible and affordable space for artists and designers to develop their practice, engage with the public, and cultivate a supportive network.
+Chelsea worked as Director of the gallery and manager of the co-work space for creatives in a myriad of disciplines.
 It became a thriving place for community dialogue and arts engagement.

 Prioritize the collective: nurture a deep sense of belonging to the group